King-shaf/quickhire1.2/README.md

 ## 🔑 API Keys Configuration

 Before running the application, you need to configure your API keys.
-We have removed all hardcoded keys for security purposes and left specific placeholders in the codebase where applicable (e.g. `'your-gemini-api-key-here'`).
+Look for specific placeholders in the codebase where applicable (e.g. `'your-gemini-api-key-here'`).

 ### 1. Setting up Environment Variables (Recommended)
 The best way to configure your API keys is by using `.env` files.